airshipit/armada/doc/source/development/getting-started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Armada API server is not required in order to use the Armada CLI, which in this sense is standalone.
-The Armada CLI communicates with the Tiller server and, as such, no API server needs to be instantiated in order for Armada to communicate with Tiller.
+The Armada CLI communicates with the Helm CLI.
 The Armada API server and CLI interface have the exact same functionality.
 However, the Armada API server offers the following additional functionality:

-  * Role-Based Access Control, allowing Armada to provide authorization around specific Armada (and by extension) Tiller functionality.
+  * Role-Based Access Control, allowing Armada to provide authorization around specific Armada functionality.
   * `Keystone`_ authentication and project scoping, providing an additional layer of security.